Position: Stop Evaluating AI with Human Tests, Develop Principled, AI-specific Tests instead: Challenges and Principles of Measurement in Machine Learning

 \subsection{Measurement Invariance Investigations}

 In the example in Section~\ref{ex:issues-example}, the researchers transferred a measurement instrument (the personality test), from the population it was designed for (adult residents of English-speaking nations~\cite{soto2017next}) to LLMs.
 An obvious objection is that LLMs may not possess personality.
 However, we cannot prove that LLMs lack personality; we can only investigate whether the model of personality underlying the personality test (the Big Five Inventory) explains the variance in LLM responses as well as it does in human responses.
 In other words, we can ask whether the data from humans and LLMs is likely generated by the same process that the test is designed to measure. \textit{Measurement Invariance} refers to whether test items measure the same thing across groups of individuals (e.g., cultures, languages).
 It ensures that items function similarly across different subgroups.

-Formally, $X=X_1,\cdots,X_n$ is our \textit{measurement instrument} for the \textit{latent variable} of personality $\xi$.
+We provide a concrete worked example via a factor-loading comparison in Appendix~\ref{a:loading-example}.\\ Formally, $X=X_1,\cdots,X_n$ is our \textit{measurement instrument} for the \textit{latent variable} of personality $\xi$.
 The random variables $X_i$ with realization $x_i$ denote the answer (i.e. the score) to item $i$ in the personality test~\cite{bollen1989structural}.
 Let further $\xi$ denote the latent random variable for one ``true'' personality dimension (e.g. extraversion).
 Now we can model the relationship\footnote{We choose a linear relationship for the sake of the example.
 However, the relationship between indicator ($X$) and latent $\xi$ can be non-linear.} between the observed score of a personality test item and the true personality score as

 where $\varepsilon_i$ is a residual noise term, $\alpha_i$ the bias and $\lambda_i=\frac{\text{Cov}(X_i,\xi)}{\text{Var}(\xi)}$ is a regression coefficient or the ``factor loading'' of $\xi$ on $X_i$.
 In machine learning terms, we can think of $\lambda_i$ as the ``signal'' for the true personality score in the answers to the item $i$.
 Now consider the cumulative distribution function $F(\cdot)$ and a subgroup realization $g\in G$, such as male and female, as realizations of gender.